 Over time God used people and resources to change my mind, and with a bit of trepidation mixed with excitement, I began kindergarten at home with my daughter.
 Two years later I added our next daughter to our school, and on it went with all eight of our kids.

-Over the last 31 years I have learned many things that I wish I had known when I first started teaching our kids at home.
+Over the last 31 years, I have learned many things that I wish I had known when I first started homeschooling.
+I will share some of the top ones with you.

 There were many times in my early days of homeschooling when I would get frustrated and impatient with one of my kids when they just couldn’t “get it”.